Building Custom Kubernetes Controllers and Operators

 If you are new to Kubernetes, start with the Kubernetes fundamentals post.
 For core workload types, see the Kubernetes Workload Resources post.

-An operator is a controller with domain knowledge baked in.
-Use one when your application has operational procedures that should be automated but currently live in runbooks or wikis.
-Database failover logic, schema migration pipelines, backup orchestration with retention policies these are all good candidates.
-The key question is whether your app has stateful operational knowledge worth encoding.
+An operator is just a controller with domain knowledge baked in — it encodes the operational procedures that would otherwise live in runbooks.
+Database failover logic, schema migration pipelines, backup orchestration with retention policies: these are operator territory.

 When to skip them

 Do not reach for controllers just because they are interesting.
-A Deployment with proper configuration handles most stateless workloads fine.
-If you need something done once, a Job or CronJob is simpler and has less moving parts.
+A Deployment handles most stateless workloads fine.
+If you need something done once, a Job or CronJob has less moving parts.
 And if your “automation” is really just running a Helm template with pre-determined values, a controller adds unnecessary complexity.

 Reconciliation Loop Flow